-Chametz is forbidden during the holiday of Pesach.
-This means that any product made with wheat, barley, rye, oats or spelt that has come into contact with water and been allowed to ferment and "rise" is prohibited.
+Chametz is forbidden during the Pesach holiday.
+Thus, any product made with wheat, barley, rye, oats, or spelt that has come into contact with water and been allowed to ferment and "rise" is prohibited.

-Common forms of chametz include bread, baked goods, and breakfast cereals; many alcoholic beverages are also chametz, as they are made from fermented grain.
+Common forms of chametz include bread, baked goods, and breakfast cereals; many alcoholic beverages are also chametz, as they are produced from fermented grain.
 Due to the complexities of modern food production, almost all prepared or packaged foods contain chametz, except those specially certified as Kosher for Passover.

-Most Jews of European descent (aka Ashkenazim) also refrain from eating certain grains and legumes similar to chametz including rice, beans, and corn, though these are not chametz.
+Most Jews of European descent (aka Ashkenazim) also refrain from eating certain grains and legumes similar to chametz, including rice, beans, and corn, though these are not chametz.